 For immediate release ‐ November 22, 2019

 In 2004, the Museum opened Prairie Ridge Ecostation, a 45-acre outdoor education facility on the west side of Raleigh.
 Located in the heart of the Triangle, this nature preserve is a haven for wildlife and a unique destination where visitors can learn and explore the outdoors.
 Since its opening, Prairie Ridge has welcomed hundreds of thousands of students, teachers, and nature lovers of all ages.
-Our goal is to enhance our services and amenities year-round to increase the number of visitors we can accommodate by building a Welcome Center.
+A new Education Center will allow us to expand our services and amenities year-round to increase the number of visitors we can accommodate.

 About Prairie Ridge Ecostation